NiklasGollenstede/nix-wiplib/modules/base.nix.md

             dates = lib.mkDefault "Sun *-*-* 03:15:00";
         };
         nix.settings = { keep-outputs = true; keep-derivations = true; }; # don't GC build-time dependencies

+        # TODO: gc should depend on upgrade: That will always keep a configuration that has can perform upgrades (i.e., has internet access).

         system.autoUpgrade = {
             enable = lib.mkDefault true; channel = null;